 Scott is well-versed in the developing landscape around new energy sources, including renewable energy, energy storage, green hydrogen, and new nuclear technologies.
 He works with clients to analyze their business and sustainability goals as they consider how climate change may impact their businesses.

-Prior to joining Morgan Lewis, Scott worked on energy policy at the American Council on Renewable Energy and was a senior litigation associate at a leading maritime and insurance law firm in New York.
+Prior to joining Morgan Lewis, Scott worked on energy policy, sustainability, and climate change at the American Council on Renewable Energy and was a senior litigation associate at a leading maritime and insurance law firm in New York.

-Represented a US nuclear reactor owner in an investigation alleging retaliation under Section 211 of the Energy Reorganization Act.
+A US nuclear reactor owner in an investigation alleging retaliation under Section 211 of the Energy Reorganization Act

-Represented the operator of a national laboratory in a claim alleging retaliation under the DOE’s Contractor Employee Protection Program (10 CFR Part 708).
+The operator of a national laboratory in a claim alleging retaliation under the DOE’s Contractor Employee Protection Program (10 CFR Part 708)

-Represented US nuclear utilities and companies in obtaining NRC approval for transfers of reactor and material licenses.
+US nuclear utilities and material licensees in obtaining NRC approval for transfers of reactor and material licenses

-Represented a reactor owner in an internal audit for compliance with 10 CFR § 50.80 and that an inadvertent license transfer had not occurred.
+A reactor owner in an internal audit for compliance with 10 CFR § 50.80 and that an inadvertent license transfer had not occurred

-Represented a US nuclear reactor owner in an investigation conducted by the NRC’s Office of Investigations.
+A US nuclear reactor owner in an investigation conducted by the NRC’s Office of Investigations

-Represented a US nuclear supplier in an investigation for noncompliance under 10 CFR Part 21.
+A US nuclear supplier in an investigation for noncompliance under 10 CFR Part 21

-Represented the owner in the negotiation of an engineering, procurement, and construction agreement for the construction of a co-generation plant at the owner’s manufacturing facility.
+The owner in the negotiation of an engineering, procurement, and construction agreement for the construction of a co-generation plant at the owner’s manufacturing facility